Logic-Constrained Shortest Paths for Flight Planning: Node Selection and Branching Rules

-Two variants of the unit propagation rule are conceivable for \cref{algo:bb}: Given an assignment $\trail$ and a candidate variable $\vs\in\VS$ in \cref{algo:bb:branching}, the \emph{shallow unit propagation rule} (SUP) computes $\FuncSty{propagate}(\form\cond \trail \cup \{ \lit \})$ for $\lit\in \{\vs,\neg\vs\}$.
-In contrast, \emph{deep unit propagation} (DUP) runs the full propagation and enforcement loop in \crefrange{algo:bb:propEnforceLoop}{algo:bb:propEnforceLoopEnd} , i.e, it also considers additional propagations that are caused by enforcements in the graph.
-In SUP, infeasibility can be detected if the empty clause is derived during unit propagation.
-In DUP, infeasibility can additionally be found by the check in \cref{algo:bb:enforceinfeas}.
+In contrast, {\gls{dup}} computes $\trail'$ by running the full propagation and enforcement loop in \crefrange{lcsp:algo:bb:propEnforceLoop}{lcsp:algo:bb:propEnforceLoopEnd}, i.e, it also considers additional propagations that are caused by enforcements in the graph.
+In {\gls{sup}}, infeasibility can be detected if the empty clause is derived during unit propagation.
+In {\gls{dup}}, infeasibility can additionally be found by the check in \cref{lcsp:algo:bb:enforceinfeas}.

-In modern SAT solvers, most time is spent on unit propagation.
-UP is hence considered too computationally expensive to be worthwhile \cite{Lagoudakis2001}.
-Due to the invocation of a shortest path search in every node, this assessment does no longer hold for the LCSP, however.
+{\Gls{up}} is considered computationally expensive as modern \gls{sat} solvers spend most of their run time on unit propagation \citep{Lagoudakis2001}.
+Due to the invocation of a shortest path search in every node, this assessment need no longer hold for the \gls{lcsp}, however.